jbdmc42/ScriptsInstallation/README.md

 + To verify use "code --version"

 # 6. openVSC42 quick help
-+ To use openVSC42, do "openVSC42 --with-header file_name.c" to open the file on Visual Studio Code and generate a header automatically (remember that you need the 42 HEADER (LONG) extension to generate the header)
++ To use openVSC42, do "openVSC42 file_name.c --with-header" to open the file on Visual Studio Code and generate a header automatically (remember that you need the 42 HEADER (LONG) extension to generate the header)

 # 7. compCS42 quick help
-+ To use compCS42, do "compCS42 --git-commit filename.c" to commit after using compCS42
++ To use compCS42, do "compCS42 filename.c --git-commit" to commit after using compCS42

 # 8. Quick guide
 + Use one of the commands on the folder where the file is located with the syntax "command file_name.c" or "command ~/path/to/file/file_name.c"